 No draws are done for the above “regular” medals, and tee times should be booked in the normal fashion.
 Entry to the competition is by signing the sheet in the Pro Shop.

 DRAW SHEET COMPETITIONS

 The entry sheet gets pinned up for Major (drawn) competitions at 12 noon three weeks preceding the event.
 It is not unusual for a queue to form to secure the preferred teeing off band.
 Members must enter their membership number, which for the forgetful are listed in the display folder, and can only enter their own name.

 The draw gets made and typically displayed up to ten days before the competition.
 Until the draw is made a waiting list on the entry sheet can be used.
 The draw for all major competitions is an open draw in time bands done by the computer.

 After the draw sheet has been published no alterations to that draw can be made other than by Chris Morris or his staff.
 Members must not write on or alter the Draw Sheet.
-All notifications of withdrawal or requests for late entry after the draw sheet is displayed must be made through the Professional, Chris Morris who will record such requests.
+All notifications of withdrawal or requests for late entry after the draw sheet is displayed must be made through the Professional Shop staff who will record such requests.
 Any such notification must state membership number, time slot as well as name.